Exercise - Build an application health model

 6–Visualize the health status

-The dependency graph with health scores can be visualized with a traffic light representation.
+You can visualize the dependency graph with health scores with a traffic-light representation.
 Use tools such as Azure Dashboards, Monitor Workbooks, or Grafana.
 Here's an example:

 Check your progress: Visualization